lejianwen/rustdesk-api/README_EN.md

 ![pc_ab](docs/en_img/pc_ab.png)

+#### Groups
-#### Groups: Groups are divided into `shared groups` and `regular groups`.
+Groups are divided into `shared groups` and `regular groups`.
 In shared groups, everyone can see the peers of all group members, while in regular groups, only administrators can see all members' peers.

 ![pc_gr](docs/en_img/pc_gr.png)

 ### Web Admin

-***The frontend and backend are separated to provide a user-friendly management interface, primarily for managing and displaying data.Frontend code is available at [rustdesk-api-web](https://github.com/lejianwen/rustdesk-api-web)***
+* The frontend and backend are separated to provide a user-friendly management interface, primarily for managing and displaying data.Frontend code is available at [rustdesk-api-web](https://github.com/lejianwen/rustdesk-api-web)

-***Admin panel URL: `http://<your server[:port]>/_admin/`.
-The default username and password for the initial installation are `admin` `admin`, please change the password immediately.***
+* Admin panel URL: `http://<your server[:port]>/_admin/`.
+The default username and password for the initial installation are `admin` `admin`, please change the password immediately.

 1. Admin interface:
    ![web_admin](docs/en_img/web_admin.png)